warriorgithub/Java-interview-prepreation-topic-wise/README.md

 # Java-interview-prepreation-topic-wise

 The purpose of this is repo is to code all java interview related concept.
+Which inculdes
+- oops
+- threads
+- streams
+- java8 lambda
+- genrics
-Which inculdes oops threads streams java8 lambda genrics concurrent classes
+- concurrent classes
+- design patterns

 Every class in this repo has description about the problem and why we are using it.
 To while going through code we will be able to understand what problem solution has showcased in this class.